mtliendo/hashnode-articles/clfgcx1pq000609jq7sjxb7eq.md

 ## Updating our stack with Cognito

-As was the same in previous chapters, we'll invoke our `createTravelUserpool` function by passing in both the `namingPrefix` and the `addUserPostConfirmation` props.
+As was the same in previous chapters, we'll invoke our `createTravelUserpool` function by passing in the `appName` , `env`and the `addUserPostConfirmation` props.
 This should be done just beneath the Lambda function we created in the previous chapter, but before our database (no reason in particular, I just like to keep related services together).

 ```typescript
 // created in previous chapter